ares-tech/arestech.io/README.md

 * add person data into the js structure, for user's image store the png/jpg under `static/images/...` to reference it in js file
 * the user will show up under the team section

-## Change photo for "Latest update"
+## Change entries of "Latest update"

 * edit `src/components/GalleryTeaser/pictures.js`
 * first store the photo resource e.g. png/jpg file under `static/images/...` folder